aftanza/ie4727-xampp/README.md

     - Select the `Import` tab.
     - Upload the `xampp_db.sql` file and execute the import.

+### 3. HTDocs Setup

+1. Locate the project folder in your local machine.
+2. Copy the entire project folder into the `htdocs` directory inside your XAMPP installation directory (usually located at `C:\xampp\htdocs` on Windows or `/opt/lampp/htdocs` on Linux/Mac).
+3. Verify the project files are in place by navigating to `http://localhost:3000` in your browser.

 ## Additional Notes

 -   The web application should run on port `3000`